Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/explainers/DeveloperInfo.md

 This repo requires Prettier to be run on all files.
 Run `npm install` to install dev dependencies and Prettier will automatically run pre-commit.

+### Windows Development Environment Setup

+Follow the step-by-step guide for setting up a [WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment?source=recommendations) and then setup the repo on WSL.

 ## Testing

 We have created npm scripts to perform various validations, such as validating the schemas themselves and our